-Anyone wishing to work in Qatar must first obtain a Work Residence Permit (sometimes known as an RP).
+After you find a job in Qatar, anyone wishing to work in the country must first obtain a Work Residence Permit (sometimes known as an RP).
 Your Qatari employer will handle the application on your behalf.

-Your employer should arrange a temporary visa, which will allow you to enter Qatar while you wait for your Work Residence Permit to be granted; a process that can take up to four weeks.
+Your employer should arrange a temporary visa, which allows you to enter Qatar while you wait for your Work Residence Permit.
+This process can take up to four weeks.

-Once you have received the Work Residence Permit, you can begin to start your life in Qatar.
-At this point, you will be able to rent or buy a home and access government services.
+Once you receive the Work Residence Permit, you can begin to start your life in Qatar.
+At this point, you may find a place to live in Qatar and access government services.

-Work Residence Permits are issued by the Ministry of Interior, and your employer must renew your permit each year.
+The Ministry of Interior issues work residence permits.
+Your employer must renew your permit each year.

 What does a Qatar work permit look like?